djgroen/FabSim3/docs/remotemachineconfig.rst

 Adding shortened commands for specific machines
 -----------------------------------------------

 In FabSim3 it is possible to introduce a shortened alias.
-For instance, you can define a ``feh`` command to use in place of ``fab eagle_hidalgo``.
+For instance, you can define a ``feh`` command to use in place of ``fab eagle_vecma``.
 Such aliases can help speed up the typing of interactive commands.

 To define an alias, simply type